kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 Another pause.
 The tone is different now.
 Fiercer.

-> And all the women once crammed into correction facilities on **VENUS**, who saw the truth and warned the rest—
+> And all the women who were once crammed into correction facilities on **VENUS**, who saw the truth and warned the rest—
 >
 > The unnamed martyrs on **MERCURY**, the first to take action, who disrupted their arms supply for just long enough—
 >